SolaceProducts/pubsubplus-kubernetes-quickstart/README.md

 ## Overview

-This project is a best practice template intended for development and demo purposes.
-The tested and recommended PubSub+ Software Event Broker version is 10.3.

 This document provides a quick getting started guide to install a software event broker in various configurations onto a [Kubernetes](https://kubernetes.io/docs/home/) cluster using the PubSub+ Event Broker Operator.
 Note that a [Helm-based deployment](https://github.com/SolaceProducts/pubsubplus-kubernetes-helm-quickstart) of the broker is also supported but out of scope for this document.

 These instructions apply to any platform supporting Kubernetes, and include specific hints for setting up a simple [MiniKube](https://kubernetes.io/docs/tasks/tools/#minikube) or [Kind](https://kubernetes.io/docs/tasks/tools/#kind) deployment on a Linux-based machine.